apache/incubator-crail/README.md

 Once the stream has been obtained, there exist various ways to write a file.
 The code snippet below shows the use of the asynchronous interface:

-    ByteBuffer dataBuf = fs.allocateBuffer();
+    CrailBuffer dataBuf = fs.allocateBuffer();
     Future<DataResult> future = outputStream.write(dataBuf);
     ...
     future.get();

 Reading files works very similar to writing.
-There exist various examples in com.ibm.crail.tools.CrailBenchmark.
+There exist various examples in org.apache.crail.tools.CrailBenchmark.

-## Storage Tiers
+## TCP Storage Tiers and RPC binding

-Crail ships with the RDMA/DRAM storage tier.
-Currently there are two additional storage tiers available in separate repos:

-* [Crail-Blkdev](https://github.com/zrlio/crail-blkdev)  is a storage tier integrating shared volume block devices such as disaggregated flash.
-* [Crail-Netty](https://github.com/zrlio/crail-netty) is a DRAM storage tier for Crail that uses TCP, you can use it to run Crail on non-RDMA hardware.
-Follow the instructions in these repos to build, deploy and use these storage tiers in your Crail environmnet.
+Crail is designed for user-level networking and storage.
+It does, however, also provide plain TCP-based storage backends for storage and RPC and, thus, can be run easily on any machine without requiring spspecial hardware support.
+The TCP storage backend can be enabled as follows:

+    crail.storage.types		org.apache.crail.storage.tcp.TcpStorageTier

+The TCP RPC binding can be enabled as follows:

+    crail.namenode.rpctype	org.apache.crail.namenode.rpc.tcp.TcpNameNode

 ## Benchmarks